wstlabs/p5-Math-Interval/README.md

 In such cases, the intervals, while topologically equivalent, will have different storage representations (and will serialize differently, also).
 But it all works out at the end; main thing is that interval objects DWYM, robustly, in both senses.

-# STATUS
+# CAVEATS

 Work was begun in a few weekends in Januray and 2010, and put on pause.
 One thing I noticed was that in order to rigorously test the Allen relations (and their extensions for non-closed intervals), we'll need about some 4000+ combinatorial cases to exercise all meaningful interval pairings.
 Not to difficult to generate (and in fact there are some nice combinatorial loops for this, but still, it needed to be done).

-And since this actually looks like a good application of TDD, I resolved to generate the remaining cases before implementing the last 7 or 8 Allen relations (na the 6 or so extenions) remaining.
+I resolved to generate the remaining cases before implementing the last 7 or 8 Allen relations (na the 6 or so extenions) remaining.

 Nonetheless, a goodly number of test cases have been implemented by hand; these are available under the usual t/ directory.